 What is asbestos?

-Asbestos is a friable material and can easily break into tiny fiber particles.
-These fibers are very small and invisible to the naked eyes.
-The persons working in asbestos-related industries or subject to any other form of asbestos exposure can easily inhale these tiny fibers.
+Asbestos is a friable material and can easily break into tiny fibre particles.
+These fibres are very small and invisible to the naked eyes.
+The persons working in asbestos-related industries or subject to any other form of asbestos exposure can easily inhale these tiny fibres.
 The asbestos particles can remain dormant in your body for years or even decades before making their presence in the body with the form of diseases.

 Mesothelioma and its Symptoms